godotengine/godot-website/collections/_article/parallax-progress-report.md

 With any effect that is based on perception, there are some tricky areas (since the entire effect is a trick!).
 A few of the same drawbacks to `ParallaxBackground` still apply to `Parallax2D`.
 For example, multiple cameras aren't directly supported (booo!).
 This makes sense because `Parallax2D` follows the same concept as `ParallaxBackground`: textures move at different speeds relative to the viewport.
 If you have multiple viewports, the textures can't move relative to all of them and can't be in two places at once!
 Just like in `ParallaxBackground`, as a workaround, you can clone the `Parallax2D`s and place each in a separate viewport.

+Additionally, even though `Parallax2D` is a `Node2D`, you should still take caution when moving or scaling any parent nodes.
+It can be a delicate effect, so its recommended to be careful in complex setups.

 ### Thanks!

 Thanks to those who helped make this feature, especially: [MewPurPur](https://github.com/MewPurPur) for their lightning-fast SVG skills, [Mickeon](https://github.com/Mickeon) for championing this feature from the get-go, [KoBeWi](https://github.com/KoBeWi), [AThousandShips](https://github.com/AThousandShips), and [adamscott](https://github.com/adamscott) for jumping in with detailed reviews and constant questions to make sure it covered all corner cases and was *just right*... not to mention a dozen others that helped with feedback and testing.
 I'm [Mark](https://github.com/markdibarry) (a.k.a.
 Mr. Dink in the Godot community).
 I've been contributing to the Godot engine for the last few years, but this is my first "big feature" contribution.

 If you have any suggestions for improvement for `Parallax2D`, feel free to make a proposal or start a discussion.
 If you've got a good idea or see room for improvement and are hesitant to start contributing, don't be!
 Even if you see a misspelled word in the docs or a something you think might be too small, it's not!
 We wouldn't be where we are without our community willing to jump in and get their hands dirty... so join in!

 Thanks again, and we'll see you in 4.3!